-These considerations do not negate the benefits of the Bohr effect in increasing Sa-v due to arterio-venous pH and PCO2 differences.
-Instead they emphasize that parallel pH shifts in arterial and venous blood, such as during exercise induced lactacidosis or environmental warming, are unlikely to increase Sa-v in Atlantic cod at physiological PaO2 and minimal PvO2.
+These considerations do not negate the benefits of the Bohr effect in increasing Sa-v due to arterio-venous pH differences that are caused by the differences in arterial and venous PCO2 or by selective short-circuiting of catecholamine-activated RBC intracellular pH regulation in tissues with plasma-accessible carbonic anhydrase, as recently suggested for rainbow trout (Rummer et al., 2013).
+Instead they emphasize that parallel pH shifts in arterial and venous blood, such as during exercise-induced lactacidosis or environmental warming, are unlikely to increase Sa-v in Atlantic cod at physiological PaO2 and minimal PvO2.
 Any increases in circulatory blood O2 supply under these conditions must come from increases in cardiac output, blood O2 capacity, or alternative mechanism that may increase Sa-v.

 Reduced and reversed thermal sensitivity of O2 binding in Atlantic cod RBCs